The large sieve for square moduli in function fields: Introduction

+In \cite{BaSi}, we investigated the large sieve with restricted sets of moduli (in particular, power moduli) for function fields.
+Unfortunately, as pointed out in \cite{BaSierr}, there is a serious error in this paper.
+Indeed, in section 3 of the present paper, we shall derive a lower bound for the large sieve with square moduli which contradicts an upper bound obtained in \cite{BaSi}.

+The plan for this paper is as follows.
 In the next section, we shall provide general notations.
-A counterexample to Corollary 5.2. in \cite{BaSi} for the case of square moduli will be given in section 3.
-This is the function field analog of a lower bound for the classical large sieve for square moduli in \cite{BaLyZh}.
-From section 4 onward, we shall start a thorough investigation of the one-dimensional large sieve with square moduli for function fields.
+A counterexample to \cite[Corollary 5.2.]{BaSi} for the case of square moduli will be given in section 3.
+This is the function field analog of a lower bound for the classical large sieve with square moduli in \cite{BaLyZh}.
+From section 4 onward, we shall start a thorough investigation of the large sieve with square moduli for function fields.
 Along the lines in \cite{BaZh}, which deals with the classical case, we shall obtain a corresponding result for the function field case.